dfahlander/typeson/README.md

 #### types

-A map between type identifyer and type-rules.
-Same structure as passed to register().
+A map between type identifier and type-rules.
+Same structure as passed to `register()`.
 Use this property if you want to create a new Typeson containing all types from another Typeson.

 ##### Sample